 Rich Barry is a creative director who likes to get his hands dirty.
 As vice president/creative director of Viacom International Media Networks, he personally slimed thousands of kids all over the world!
 As one of the creators of “Slime Time Live,” “U-Pick Live,” TEENick and more, Barry has done almost every job in media from live TV director to international creative director.
 He began his career working for radio host Howard Stern in New York City and moved to Nickelodeon in Orlando, Florida, as a production coordinator.
 Years later he returned to New York and helped create the live production team, which produced over 1,300 episodes of TV.
 He has massive experience in brand building, promotion and digital short form.
 In 2018, he combined his passion for motorsports with his knowledge of promotion and social media platforms to open Speed Social Marketing.
 He continues to race and is an accomplished, high-performance driving instructor.

 Tim Beach has spent three decades producing events, game presentations and program content across the sports landscape.
-He’s currently in his seventh season with the Arizona Cardinals as the senior director of game entertainment and special events.
+He has been with the Arizona Cardinals since 2014 as the senior director of game entertainment and special events.
 He spent 19 successful seasons with the New York Islanders and has enjoyed stays with the Anaheim Ducks, Jacksonville Jaguars and New York Yankees, with whom he began his career as an intern in 1989.
 In addition, Beach has worked the soccer World Cup in 1994, two hockey World Cups, six Super Bowls, nine tennis US Opens, the 2014 Winter Olympics in Sochi, and many game days with the Yankees and New York Jets.
 At Quinnipiac, he was active with WQAQ, theater club productions, campus events and was a resident assistant.

-As digital marketing manager for Comcast Advertising brands Effectv and FreeWheel, Jason Braff leads social media strategy and administers the Comcast Advertising social media advocacy program.
-He also produces, writes, and curates content across the digital properties of both brands to drive affinity and awareness.
+As senior manager of communications at Comcast Advertising, Jason Braff is responsible for managing employee communications, strategies and programs, developing initiatives designed to support key business objectives, long-term goals and projects.
+In a previous role at Comcast Advertising, Braff led social media strategy and administered the Comcast Advertising social media advocacy program for Comcast Advertising brands Effectv and FreeWheel.
 Prior to starting at Comcast Advertising in 2018, Braff served as senior client solutions manager at Qnary, where he managed client success for 25-plus accounts ranging from C-level executives at Fortune 100 companies to fast-moving tech startups.
 He also worked at Videology (now Amobee) as a communications lead.
 While at Quinnipiac, he served as editor-in-chief for The Chronicle student newspaper and co-founded The Quad News.

 Cathy Christino is vice president of Triangle Home Fashions, where she is responsible for branding, communications and content creation.
 She has broad experience in brand development, integrated marketing, digital strategy, sales support, media, content production, events, promotions and public relations.
 Christino has led cross-functional teams and worked with major companies and clients across several key categories including luxury, lifestyle, media, entertainment, home fashions, b2b, tech, finance, auto, real estate, education and health care.
 She has headed up marketing for major media brands where she has transformed the global media strategy, spearheaded digital transformations and launched new media products.
 At Quinnipiac, Christino majored in mass communications with a minor in marketing and served for three years as Promotions Director for WQAQ.